Arkham House

-Arkham House is an American publishing house specializing in weird fiction.
+Arkham House was an American publishing house specializing in weird fiction.
 It was founded in Sauk City, Wisconsin, in 1939 by August Derleth and Donald Wandrei to publish hardcover collections of H. P. Lovecraft's best works, which had previously been published only in pulp magazines.
 The company's name is derived from Lovecraft's fictional New England city, Arkham, Massachusetts.
 Arkham House editions are noted for the quality of their printing and binding.
-The colophon for Arkham House was designed by Frank Utpatel.
+The printer's mark for Arkham House was designed by Frank Utpatel.

 Founding

 In late 1937, after Lovecraft's death, Derleth and Wandrei sought to produce a collection of their friend's best weird fiction from the pulp magazines into a memorial volume.
 After several failed attempts to interest major publishers in the omnibus volume, the two men realized no publisher would be willing to take a chance with the collection.
 Derleth and Wandrei then decided to form their own company, Arkham House with the express purpose of publishing all of Lovecraft's writings in hardcover.
 The omnibus volume was scheduled as the first offering from Arkham House and priced at $5.00, although advance orders were accepted at $3.50.
 Even at that bargain price, only 150 advance orders were received for The Outsider and Others before its release in 1939.

 The Outsider was printed by the George Banta Co. of Wisconsin in an edition of 1,268 copies.
 The book was over 550 pages long with small print and featured a dustjacket by fantasy artist Virgil Finlay.
 The omnibus sold slowly but steadily.
 Derleth was a successful writer and had a good deal of revenue coming in from his writing work, which allowed him to subsidize Arkham House's operations without it needing to realize a quick profit.

 A second Lovecraft omnibus, Beyond the Wall of Sleep, appeared in 1943 as sales on all Arkham House books continued to advance.
 By 1944, Arkham House was established as a successful small press, with four titles appearing (collections of works by Donald Wandrei, Henry S. Whitehead, Clark Ashton Smith, and a final Lovecraft omnibus).
 In 1945, Arkham House widened its range by publishing two novels, neither of which had seen print in any form before.
 These were Witch House by Evangeline Walton and The Lurker at the Threshold by August Derleth (based on an outline by H. P. Lovecraft).
 Derleth also widened Arkham's range by publishing collections of stories by well-known fantasy authors, the first being Green Tea and Other Ghost Stories by the Irish author J. Sheridan Le Fanu.
 Collections by Englishmen A.E.
 Coppard, H. Russell Wakefield, William Hope Hodgson and Algernon Blackwood followed in 1947.
 Also in 1947 were books by three American writers, including the science fiction novel Slan by A.E.
 Van Vogt.
 Derleth must have felt he was in the wrong field as Slan, with a print run of over 4,000 copies proved to be the fastest and best selling Arkham House of the 1940s.